 Nara is a short trip from Osaka and is a necessary part of any trip to Japan.
 Nara is the original capital of Japan.
 The city is only a forty-minute train ride away from Osaka.

 You’ll several amazing places to visit in Nara to check out on a day trip.
 None is more worthy of attention than the sprawling Nara Park.

 Nara Park is home to a large population of free-roaming deer.
 The deer are considered Shinto messengers from God.
 They’re friendly & majestic and love being fed by tourists.

 There’s more to Nara Park than deer, though.
 The park also houses a thousand-year-old temple, shrines, and botanical gardens.
 You’ll also find vendors selling sticky, sweet treats here.

 Nara also has several shopping districts and many cocktail bars.
 You can tour the sites in the morning, go shopping in the afternoon, and finish your one day in Nara with a couple of drinks.
 You can fit a full day into your itinerary before hopping back on the train to Osaka.

 How to get to Nara

 The easiest way to travel between Osaka and Nara is via the Kintetsu Nara Line.
 You can travel from Osaka Namba Station on the Rapid Express train and arrive at Kintetsu Nara Station about 40 minutes later.
-You’ll also get dropped off within walking distance of the Nara Park.
+You’ll also get dropped off within walking distance of Nara Park.